grahampcharles/VSCode-todotools/README.md

 ## Extension Settings

-None in .json.
+None in the settings file.
 Each file has these possible settings in a YAML section at the end:

 ```
 ---